-Refer to Our Clinical Services
+Refer to Clinical Services

-Perinatal Mental Health Clinic
+Austin Health Perinatal Mental Health Clinic in Heidelberg

 The Perinatal Mental Health Clinic (PMHC) at Austin Health provides a intake service and directs treatments to either our specialised public clinical psychology service or the Parent-Infant Research Institute’s Infant Clinic.
 Our joint clinics provide evidence based cutting edge intervention for a range of perinatal mental health difficulties and are a training centre for health professionals.
 Our clinicians specialise in adjustment difficulties experienced by parents during pregnancy and the first two years of their baby’s life.

 Any parent or parent-to-be who:

 - Feels overwhelmed and unable to cope or is struggling to manage their moods (sad, depressed, anxious, panicky)